astarus-pyxis/scalar-payload/README.md

 SCALAR V is an experimental rocket made by students from the Supaéro Space Section in 2024.
 There were two payloads onboard this rocket, a Cansat with a particle matter sensor and a muon detector.

-This repository provides the files and datasheets used to conceive the payloads of our experimental rocket SCALAR V-a.
+This repository provides the files and datasheets used to conceive the payloads of our experimental rocket SCALAR V.

 Detailed information about this project can be found in the Final Report provided in this repository.